India struggles to find its feet after demonetization

 At midnight on Nov.
 8, Indian Prime Minister Narendra Modi used an executive fiat to extinguish both those promises, rendering around 16.5 billion bills of 500 Indian rupee-notes and 6.5 billion bills of 1,000-rupee denominations worthless at one stroke.

-Two weeks into his wrenching demonetization of high-value bills, analysts believe Moai has taken the biggest gam pie of nis career, combining political audacity with economic brinkmanship.
+Two weeks into his wrenching demonetization of high-value bills, analysts believe Modi has taken the biggest gamble of his career, combining political audacity with economic brinkmanship.

 The decision has triggered nationwide chaos.
 Much of India’s cash-based economy has ground to a near standstill.
 Stock markets are at six-month lows.
 Millions of people have spent days waiting in line at overburdened banks to exchange useless old currency or deposit it in bank accounts.
 Nearly every day, the government has announced new steps to manage the crisis, first increasing the limit of money that could be exchanged, then slashing it; one day granting a higher withdrawal limit to farmers who desperately need to buy seeds as the winter sowing season starts, and on the next, allowing more money to hapless families as the country’s wedding season kicks off.